ThierrySans/L01_04/README.md

 5) **Sprint 4**:
 Contains Sprint 4 (Deliverable 5) of the sprint backlog.
 The sprint backlog is hosted [here](SprintBacklog/s4/report.pdf)

+### Test

+This folder exists to store the test related files.
+This includes PHP unit tests for our source code, Validation tests, as well as a code inspection review.

+1) **ValidationTests**:
+Contains the Validation Testing report and instructions for user stories.
+The report is hosted [here](Test/ValidationTests/ValidationTest.pdf)

+2) **CodeInspection**:
+Contains the compiled Code Inspection report for all our team members, as well as the Code Inspection summary report.

+The Code Inpsection strategy and review is hosted [here](Test/CodeInspection/report.pdf)

+The Code Inpsection summary is hosted [here](Test/CodeInspection/reportsummary.pdf)

 ### ProjectWebsite